-Nurses are in high demand in Nebraska and the U.S. as a whole.
-Nationally, the U.S. Bureau of Labor Statistics (BLS) projects that registered nurses will experience a 15% job growth between 2016 and 2026 while nurse practitioners and other nursing specialists will see a 31% increase in job outlook during the same period.
-Earning a degree in nursing in Nebraska opens up numerous job opportunities for students that want to work in the healthcare field.
-Nurses are trained to administer treatments and medications as well as assist physicians in patient care and medical procedures.
-Nurses may work in hospitals, schools, doctor's offices, elderly care facilities, and privately with individual patients.
+Nurses are in high demand in Nebraska and the United States as a whole.
+The U.S. Bureau of Labor Statistics (BLS) projects 15% job growth for registered nurses (RNs) from 2016-2026 and a 31% increase in employment for nurse practitioners and other nursing specialists during the same period.
+Earning a degree in nursing in Nebraska can lead to numerous job opportunities in the healthcare field.
+Nurses are trained to administer treatments and medications and to assist physicians with patient care and medical procedures.
+Many nurses work in hospitals, schools, doctor's offices, or elderly care facilities.

-There are several types of nursing professions depending on education, licensure, and certification.
-Positions include registered nurses, nurse practitioners, and vocational nurses.
-Students can become a registered nurse with an associate degree and can enroll in a bachelor's of nursing to earn higher wages, take on management roles, and advance their careers.
-A master's degree in nursing is required for nurse practitioners.
-In Nebraska, registered nurses earn a mean salary of $60,370 per year and nurse practitioners earn $94,130.
-An online nursing degree prepares students to enter this growing field while also affording them the flexibility to maintain a full-time job.
+Different types of nursing professions require various levels of education, licensure, and certification.
+Graduates often become registered nurses, nurse practitioners, or vocational nurses.
+Students can become a registered nurse with an associate degree.
+However, many professionals pursue a bachelor's in nursing to earn higher salaries and qualify for management roles.
+Nurse practitioners must have a master's degree in nursing.
+In Nebraska, registered nurses earn a mean salary of $62,210 per year and nurse practitioners earn $99,930, according to the BLS.
+An online nursing degree prepares students to enter the field while offering the flexibility to work full time while earning the degree.

 How to Become a Nurse in Nebraska

-Nursing licensure is overseen by the Nebraska Department of Health and Human Services.
-To become a licensed practicing nurse (LPN) or registered nurse, students must complete an approved on-campus or online nursing program.
-RNs must complete a two or four year nursing program in Nebraska.
+The Nebraska Department of Health and Human Services oversees nursing licensure in the state.
+To become a licensed practicing nurse (LPN) or RN, candidates must complete an approved on-campus or online nursing program.
+RNs must complete a two- or four-year nursing program in Nebraska.
 Advanced practice registered nurses (APRNs) must complete an upper-level degree and relevant specialized training.
-Students can apply for licensure by exam or endorsement for a $45.25 fee.
-A background check is also required.
+To apply for licensure by exam or endorsement, candidates must submit a $45.25 fee and undergo a background check.

-To work as a LPN in Nebraska, students must complete at least nine months to a year of a nursing program.
-An associate or bachelor's degree in nursing is required to become an RN.
-BSN graduates may develop a career in midwifery, anesthesia, or some other field.
-To become a nurse practitioner, nurses must hold at least an MSN.
-MSNs are also necessary for careers in specialized occupations such as psychiatric nurse, flight nurse, and neonatal intensive care nurse.
-At major nursing schools in Nebraska, a DNP is required to teach nursing.
+To become an LPN in Nebraska, students must complete a nursing program that lasts at least nine months.
+RNs must hold an associate or bachelor's degree in nursing.
+BSN graduates can pursue careers in areas including midwifery and anesthesia.
+Nurse practitioners must hold at least an MSN, which also qualifies graduates for specialized occupations such as psychiatric nurse, flight nurse, and neonatal intensive care nurse.
+Professionals need a DNP to teach nursing at the college level.

-Nebraska's Department of Health and Human Services has a list of approved nursing programs.
-Currently, no nursing school in Nebraska offers an online ADN.
+Nebraska's Department of Health and Human Services maintains a list of approved nursing programs.
+Currently, no nursing school in Nebraska offers an online ADN program.
 Online nursing schools in Nebraska currently offer BSN, MSN, and DNP degrees.
-Nurses that hold an ADN and work as an RN are able to enroll in RN to BSN programs offered by University of Nebraska-Omaha, Bellevue University, and Nebraska Methodist College.
-Nebraska nursing schools like Clarkson College in Omaha offer both RN to BSN and a RN to MSN degrees online.
-In order to apply to any of these nursing schools in Nebraska, students must hold a RN license and be working as a RN.
-Students who do not already hold licensure may enroll in one of the online BSN programs in Nebraska.
-All students must complete an internship or clinical work at an approved local site.
-Online nursing degrees can be completed in one to three years, depending on degree and enrollment status.
+Practicing RNs who hold an ADN can enroll in an RN to BSN program through University of Nebraska-Omaha, Bellevue University, or Nebraska Methodist College.
+Several Nebraska nursing schools, including Clarkson College in Omaha, offer RN to BSN and RN to MSN programs online.
+Applicants to these programs must be practicing RNs.
+Students who do not hold licensure can enroll in one of the online BSN programs in Nebraska.
+All nursing students must complete an internship or clinical work experience at an approved site.
+Learners can complete online nursing degrees in 1-3 years, depending on their program and enrollment status.

-An online nursing degree in Nebraska prepare students for the state licensing exam, but additional study is required.
+Students who earn an online nursing degree in Nebraska are prepared to take the state licensing exam, but most candidates complete additional study hours.
 The exam for nurses in Nebraska costs $45.25 and requires a background check.
-Students have six hours to complete the exam, which is computerized and varies in length.
-Because Nebraska is a member of the nursing compact, licensed nurses in the state are able to work as nurses in Arizona, Arkansas, Florida, Idaho, Iowa, Kentucky, Mississippi, Missouri, New Hampshire, North Dakota, Oklahoma, South Dakota, Tennessee, Utah, Virginia, West Virginia and Wyoming.
+Candidates have six hours to complete the exam, which is computerized and varies in length.
+Because Nebraska is a member of the Enhanced Nurse Licensure Compact (eNLC), nurses licensed in the state can also practice in Arizona, Arkansas, Florida, Idaho, Iowa, Kentucky, Mississippi, Missouri, New Hampshire, North Dakota, Oklahoma, South Dakota, Tennessee, Utah, Virginia, West Virginia and Wyoming.

 Nursing Licensure in Nebraska

-The National Council Licensure Examination (NCLEX-RN) is the test is required for nursing licensure in the U.S. Applicants must contact the Nebraska Board of Nursing eight to ten weeks in advance and pay a $45.25 fee.
+Candidates for nursing licensure in the U.S. must pass the National Council Licensure Examination.
+Applicants must contact the Nebraska Board of Nursing 8-10 weeks in advance and pay a $45.25 fee.
 They must also pass a background check.
-The Nebraska Board of Nursing will then investigate to see whether the student has completed an approved program from one of the nursing colleges in Nebraska.
-Once the state approves students to take the test, they may register through the National Council of State Boards of Nursing.
-The exam fee is an additional $200.
+The Nebraska Board of Nursing then verifies the candidate has completed an approved program from one of the nursing colleges in Nebraska or another state.
+Approved candidates can then register for the exam through the National Council of State Boards of Nursing and pay the $200 exam fee.

 The NCLEX-RN covers patient care, management, and nursing integrity.
-Students must hold an RN or BSN degree and have authorization through the Nebraska Board of Nursing.
-The exam lasts approximately six hours, with one break after the first two-hour testing session and another after the three-and-a-half hour session.
+Test-takers must hold an RN license or BSN and have authorization from the Nebraska Board of Nursing.
+The exam lasts approximately six hours, with two breaks.

-After a student passes the NCLEX-RN, they will be issued a license in the state of Nebraska.
-Nebraska is in a compact agreement with other states, meaning that students licensed in Nebraska can practice nursing in any of the 25 member states.
+After passing the NCLEX-RN, individuals receive a Nebraska nursing license.
+Nebraska maintains a compact agreement with other states, so nurses licensed in Nebraska can practice in any of the 25 member states.

 Nursing Licensing Costs in Nebraska